 During the time between the foundation of the city and the Roman occupation, Cyrene had an uninterrupted Greek character and its prosperity led to the foundation of four cities on the coast: Eusperides, which the Ptolomeis renamed “Berenice” in modern Benghazi); Taucheira (renamed Arsinoe); Ptolemais (founded by the Ptolemaic dynasty) and finally Apollonia, which was originally the port of Cyrene but eventually, due to its growth, became a city in its own right.
 The name Cyrenaica normally refers to the region surrounding Cyrene containing the five cities, sometimes referred to as Libya Pentapolis by the Romans.

-The Roman occupation actually helped Cyrene to increase its status: The Ptolemaic rulers administered Cyrenaica from the city of Ptolemais and the importance of Cyrene declined during their time.
+The Roman occupation actually helped Cyrene to increase its status: the Ptolemaic rulers administered Cyrenaica from the city of Ptolemais and the importance of Cyrene declined during their time.
 The Romans, on the other hand, granted Cyrene the title of metropolis and turned the city into the local centre of administration; Cyrene prospered once more.
 The beginning of the end of this new prosperity period came towards the last days of Emperor Trajan’s reign (r.
 98-117 BCE), when a revolt led by the local Jewish community against the Romans took place.
 This was a major episode of social disorder which suggests that the local Jewish community increased significantly during the Ptolemaic period and early Roman occupation.
 The conflict lasted from 115 to 117 CE and it had a disastrous impact on the economy and demographics, in addition, causing serious damage to the city's buildings.

 The Roman Emperor Hadrian (r.
-117-138 CE) did all he could to restore Cyrenes’s former glory: He encouraged the migration of new settlers in Cyrene and made funds available to rebuild the most important structures ruined during the revolt.
+117-138 CE) did all he could to restore Cyrenes’s former glory: he encouraged the migration of new settlers in Cyrene and made funds available to rebuild the most important structures ruined during the revolt.
 Despite these imperial efforts, the city never fully recovered and even some of the major buildings remained unrepaired seventy years later.
 During the late third century, the city was at war with some of the Libyan tribes of the interior.
 Under the name of Libya superior, Cyrenaica was made a province in its own right by the Roman emperor Diocletian (r.
 284-305 CE).
 By this time, the Libyan neighbours still remained on hostile terms with Cyrene and the city rapidly declined.
 Things got even worse after two earthquakes (262 and 365 CE).
 The Roman soldier and historian Ammianus Marcellinus, reported by the end of the 4th century CE that Cyrene was deserted.
 It may be the case that Ammianus is actually referring to the civic life, which at that time was non-existent.
 However, archaeological studies indicate that during that time, and for a while after, Cyrene was garrisoned by an army unit and the forum had been turned into a fortress.
 During the Arab period, no surviving record mentions Cyrene.

 Several famous figures are recorded in history as coming from Cyrene: it was the birthplace of Eratosthenes, an important ancient Greek Alexandrian scholar.
-Aristippus, a disciple of Socrates was also born in Cyrene: The Cyrenaics, a famous school of philosophy in the 3rd century BCE founded by Aristippus, were based in this city.
-About 250 BCE, the Third Buddhist council took place in India: Ashoka the Great, the famous Indian emperor who ruled form 268 BCE to 232 BCE, encouraged and supported Buddhist missions all over the Indian Mauryan empire and even beyond as far as Greece, Egypt and Syria.
+Aristippus, a disciple of Socrates was also born in Cyrene: The Cyrenaics, a famous school of philosophy in the 3rd century BCE founded by Aristippus, was based in this city.
+About 250 BCE, the Third Buddhist Council took place in India: Ashoka the Great, the famous Indian emperor who ruled form 268 BCE to 232 BCE, encouraged and supported Buddhist missions all over the Indian Mauryan empire and even beyond as far as Greece, Egypt and Syria.
 Cyrene is one of the many cities which received Buddhist missionaries.

 A certain man from Cyrene, Simon, the father of Alexander and Rufus, was passing by on his way in from the country, and they forced him to carry the cross.